Emilia Pérez’s Karla Sofía Gascón delivers powerful Golden Globes speech

 Upon the film’s cast accepting the award, French writer and director Jacques Audiard said via a translator that he did not prepare a speech.
 Gascón instead continued the acceptance speech, where she appeared to address the trans community.

-In reference to her yellow and orange Saint Laurent gown, she said: “I chose these colours — the Buddhist colours — tonight because I have a message for you: The light always wins over darkness.”
+In reference to her yellow and orange Saint Laurent gown, Karla Sofía Gascón said: “I chose these colours — the Buddhist colours — tonight because I have a message for you: The light always wins over darkness.”

 The star, who underwent gender-affirming care in 2018, added: “I have a lot of things to say to you because you can maybe put us in jail.
 You can beat us up, but you can never take away our soul, our existence, our identity.